 Next, is your appointment-to-client close ratio.
 Let’s make the math easy here and say you’re sales conversion rate is 20% (and the sales cycle is only a few days) so you would generate 1 new client.

 Alright, now it’s time to put all this information together to estimate your test budget.
 We already estimated we can generate 1 new client from 100 clicks on a targeted keyword.
 Plus, we know our example keyword costs $13.76 per click, so it’s going to cost about $1,376 to generate one sale.

-As you can see, there are a lot of variables that go into estimating your AdWords test budget.
+As you can see, there are a lot of variables that go into estimating your Google Ads test budget.
 Play around with the Google Keyword Planner to find your target keywords’ CPCs and search volume.
 Then run the numbers based on your sales cycle and conversion rates.

-Related article: How much should I spend on Google AdWords?
+Related article: How much should I spend on Google Ads?

 Click here to request a quote.
-If you’re just getting started with Google AdWords, we’ll send you a quote to get your campaign up and running.
-And if you’re already advertising in Google, we’ll give you a quote to manage your campaigns.
+If you’re just getting started with Google Ads, we’ll send you a quote to get your campaign up and running.
+And if you’re already advertising on Google, we’ll give you a quote to manage your campaigns.